netdata/netdata/web/server/README.md

 	allow management from = localhost
 ```

-`*` does string matches on the IPs of the clients.
+`*` does string matches on the IPs or FQDNs of the clients.

 -   `allow connections from` matches anyone that connects on the Netdata port(s).
      So, if someone is not allowed, it will be connected and disconnected immediately, without reading even